Ganzzi/Data-Structures-Algorithms/README.md

 2. Queue:
    - Hot Potato Game: Simulates the "Hot Potato" game where players pass a potato around in a circle.

+3. Deque:
+   - Palindrome checker: Checks if a given string is a palindrome (A palindrome is a word, phrase, number, or other sequence of characters that reads the same forward and backward.)

 ## Usage

 To use these functionalities, simply import the respective modules into your Rust code and utilize the provided functions.
 Example usage is provided in each module's documentation.